Beckwith-Wiedemann syndrome clinical outcomes

 4. Resting tongue position before and after tongue reduction surgery

-The above chart shows that prior to surgery the majority of children (93% total for the seven years) had a resting tongue position that was on or over lip, causing a range of difficulties.
-After surgery, almost all had significant improvement and 88% had the expected resting tongue position within the dental arch.
+The above chart shows that prior to surgery 163 of the 180 children (93%) had a resting tongue position that was on or over the lip, causing a range of difficulties.
+After surgery, almost all had significant improvement and 161 of the 180 children (89%) had the expected resting tongue position within the dental arch.

 5. Frequency of tongue protrusion before and after tongue reduction surgery

-A total of 87% of the children protruded their tongue most of the time or constantly before surgery.
-After surgery, almost all children showed improvement with 68% in total never protruding their tongue in relation to their macroglossia condition, and a further 29% in total occasionally.
+A total of 159 (88%) children protruded their tongue most of the time or constantly before surgery.
+After surgery, almost all children showed improvement with 129 (72%) children never protruding their tongue, and a further 45 (25%) children protruding their tongue only occasionally.

 6. Severity of drooling before and after tongue reduction surgery